GaiaOnlineCommunity/GaiaOnline.Unity.Library/README.md

 It relies on [TypeSafe.Http.Net](https://github.com/HelloKitty/TypeSafe.Http.Net) for the HTTP networking required for querying the GaiaOnline API.
 This is done in such a way that does not differ from browsers nor other addons like BetterGaia.

-It also relies on some backend libraries that I've been maintaining over a couple of months oddly called [HaloLive](https://github.com/halolive) which provided a couple client interfaces, models and productive extensions.

 ## Information

-[GameServer List Sevice](https://github.com/GaiaOnlineCommunity/GaiaOnline.Unity.Library/tree/master/src/GaiaOnline.GameServerList.Service): is an ASP Core application that services a list of gameservers.

-[Authentication Service](https://github.com/GaiaOnlineCommunity/GaiaOnline.Unity.Library/tree/master/src/GaiaOnline.Authentication.Service): is an ASP Core service that mocks an OAuth accesstoken/passwordgrant auth service.
-Can be replaced with a real OAuth service in the future.

-To get the endpoints for these services the client's should query the "glue" service, so to speak, that points them in the right direction.
-Located here: [Service Discovery Service](https://github.com/GaiaOnlineCommunity/HaloLive.ServiceDiscovery.Service)

 ## Setup